baptistparty/blog/_posts/2021-8-13-Dreher-Internet.md

 > What’s changing in him is something that is going to come for all of us, if it hasn’t already.

 The Internet is *apocalyptic* in the old sense.
 It isn't the "end times," but it is *revealing.*  In the same way the fruit in the Garden was promised to be apocalyptic, and the "Revelation to John" was apocalyptic.
-If the Internet apocalypse isn't entirely Divine, it is similar to the apocalypse of the printing press, which led to the Reformation and the Engligtenment.
+If the Internet apocalypse isn't entirely spiritual, it is similar to the apocalypse of the printing press, which led to the Reformation and the Engligtenment.

 The Internet, in some ways, pulled back the curtain on both.
 There are no sustainable heroes in a world of 24/7 cameras and broad theories of complicity.
 And there are not many sustainable taboos when videos of every taboo are widespread -- and they seem to be having fun, contrary to what the books told you.
 Both the enlightenment and the Reformation developed ways to think about authority; and those methods are not under steady criticism.